adolfintel/TDF/README.md

 __TDF's main goals are:__
 * Being able to easily install and run games that you can't or don't want to play through Steam: things like GOG installers, ISOs, repacks, etc.
 * Strong sandboxing: give games only what they absolutely need to work and nothing more.
-By default, TDF doesn't let games write files to your computer and blocks all network traffic
+By default, TDF doesn't let games access files on your computer and blocks all network traffic
 * Being as lightweight and portable as possible: virtually any modern GNU/Linux distro with a GUI can run a game packaged with TDF out of the box
 * Being able to easily update TDF instances as well as testing different versions of the main components, making it possible to help their respective developers
 * Being able to easily package and transfer a TDF instance to another computer or redistribute it (legally)